Missing Oregon Hiker Diana Bober Likely Killed By Cougar, Police Say

 “This is an unprecedented event in Oregon, we are asking people to avoid this area while we attempt to remove this cougar,” said Wolfer.
 “We don’t know what risk it poses to the public.”

 Oregon is currently the home of about 6,600 cougars.
 The ODFW tracks conflicts with these animals, including those where cougars kill pets or livestock, or pose threats to human safety.
-The number of complaints throughout the state averaged more than 400 annualy for the last several years.
+The number of complaints throughout the state averaged more than 400 annually for the last several years.

 Landowners and law enforcement personnel can kill cougars if these animals cause agricultural damage or human safety issues.
 The animals can also be hunted.